mozilla-services/autograph/tools/make-hsm-ee/README.md

 To create an end-entity certificate for content signature with an intermediate key stored in the hsm, use this little helper.

+Use `-c` to provide an issuer parent certificate for the generated EE cert.

 It works with softhsm and you can set the -p, -t and -s values to use cloudhsm.

 ```bash